DScheglov/di-tory/docs/concepts.md

 - **Private**: An instance that can only be accessed within the module by providing it to a **Resolver** or **Implementation**.

-In the example above all service instances are private, and the `signIn` method is public.
+In the [Getting Started Example](./../examples/getting-started/) all service instances are private, and the `signIn` method is public.

 ## Resolver